johnpuddephatt/zwl/src/tips/what-are-my-bike-repair-options-in-leeds.md

 # Buying second hand bikes

 There are lots of options for buying second hand bikes in Leeds, including some excellent social enterprises.
 You'll need to check opening hours as obviously these are subject to change at the moment - but your options include [Leeds Bike Mill](https://leedsbikemill.org/), [The Bikes College](https://thebikescollege.org/), and [Meanwood Valley Farm](https://www.mvuf.org.uk/education/bikes/).
 Other reuse shops and charity shops, such as [Emmaus Leeds](https://emmaus.org.uk/leeds/) and [Revive](http://www.reviveleeds.co.uk/) (at Kirkstall and Seacroft Household Waste Sites) often have bikes for sale too.
-Again - all are currently closed - so it's worth checking on their websites for when they reopen)
+Again - all are currently closed - so it's worth checking on their websites for when they reopen.

 # More info on cycling in Leeds